-The Center is engaged in the development of technologies for the regular storage and display of cultural heritage and for the emergency rescue of cultural heritage.
+The Center is engaged in the development of technologies for the regular storage and display of cultural heritage and for the emergency salvage of cultural heritage.

-- We study potential risks to cultural heritage from disasters and how to deal with these risks. - (2) Based on conservation science and other related studies, we conduct research related to degradation assessments for disaster-hit cultural heritage, stabilization measures and restoration, preservation environments, and working conditions in disaster-hit areas.
+- (1) We hold workshops on disaster risk identification, prevention and response for cultural - (2) Based on conservation science and other related studies, we conduct research on degradation assessment for disaster-hit cultural heritages, stabilization and restoration measures, regular and emergency storage environment, treatment environment in the disaster-hit areas, and disaster prevention methods.